Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients

 so reaching $P\sim10^{3}$\,s would exceed a Hubble time.

 A faster channel is early supernova fallback \citep[e.g.][]{Alpar2001_PulsarSpinDown_FallbackDisk}.
-Accretion from a disc or torus can spin the neutron star down from seconds to $10^{3}-10^{4}$\,s within $10^{3}-10^{5}$\,yr, acting while the external dipole is still relatively strong and simultaneously burying it to $B_\ast\sim10^{8}-10^{10}$\,G. Such fields favour ECME because they more readily satisfy $\omega_{p}/\Omega_{e}\lesssim0.3$ in the maser-emission region (see Section~\ref{sec:injection}).
+Accretion from a disc or torus can spin the neutron star down from seconds to $10^{3}-10^{4}$\,s within $10^{3}-10^{5}$\,yr, while the external dipole is still relatively strong and simultaneously bury it to $B_\ast\sim10^{8}-10^{10}$\,G. We will see in Section~\ref{sec:injection} that such fields favour ECME because lower surface fields place the GHz resonance at larger radii, where they more readily satisfy $\omega_{p}/\Omega_{e}\lesssim0.3$ in the maser-emission region.

 A slower but still viable route is long-term interaction with the ISM \citep[e.g.][]{ProkhorovPopovKhoperskov2002Period_OldNS}.
 A neutron star of mass $M$ and velocity $v$ moving through gas of electron density $n_{e}$ captures material at the rate